learningtapestry/ssdn/packages/core/docs/architecture-design.md

 receives collection events from one or more agents, and an internal event processing mechanism that handles them to the routing component.
-* It must be fast enough to process a large number of simultaneous requests or unexpected peak loads so it does not miss any collected event.
+* It must be fast enough to process a large number of simultaneous requests or unexpected peak loads so it does not miss any collection event.
 * Its design should be simple and able to scale easily.

 #### Committed solution